Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 date: 2017/02/17
 ...

-Object paradigm VS categoric paradigm : what is wrong with the object paradigm.
+Object paradigm and categoric paradigm : what is wrong with the object paradigm.
 ================================================================================

-Disclaimer: Aside from the catchy title, the main point of this article is to asks questions about the weakness of OOP and how some languages provided some element of improvement.
+Disclaimer: Aside from the catchy title, the main point of this article is to asks questions about the weakness of OOP and how some languages provided some element of improvement, by taking a slightly different point of view.

 > The object paradigm is fundamentally wrong[^wrong]

-If you are curious about programming languages and divers paradigms, you probably heard or read this sentence more than once.
+If you are curious about programming languages and diverse paradigms, you probably heard or read this sentence more than once.
 Through those lines,
 I'll try to draw a picture of the main reason that can lead peoples to this conclusion.